weizman/enhance-object-property-names-getters/README.md

 # enhance-object-property-names-getter

-Enhance `Object.getOwnPropertyNames` with `getAllPropertyNames` and `getNPropertyNames`
+Enhance `Object` with `getAllPropertyNames` and `getNPropertyNames`

 ## Install

-Simply require/import `@weizman/enhance-object-property-names-getter` from npm/yarn
+Simply require/import `enhance-object-property-names-getter` from npm/yarn

 ## Use